 Targeted two-hectare 20 minute transect surveys are to be conducted at 15 sites (Table 2.3 and Figure 2.1).
 Superb parrot surveys are to be conducted in the same manner as the transect surveys described in Section 2.2.

-Superb parrot surveys are to be conducted twice during November of the first, thirds and fifth year within three months of commencement of operation (as described in Section 5.2 of the BBAMP) (Table 2.4).
+Superb parrot survey are to be completed in November during commissioning, and then in the first, third and fifth year following commencement of operation.
 Note that one round of superb parrot surveys at the following sites also counts as one round (i.e. the Spring round) of general bird transect surveys (see Table 2.4)

 - TS_C01

 - TS_C02

 - TS_C03

 - TS_C04

 - TS_I02

-- TS_I03
+- TS_103

 - TS_I04